Voice recorder apps are an essential component of a writer’s toolkit. Voice recorder apps will help you record:

 Cost: Free available for both Android and iOS

-5. Ecamm call recorder
+5. Ecamm voice recorder app

 Although it is only compatible with iOS devices, it is a great app to consider if you need to edit conversations for podcasts or video.

 Ecamm also has a compatible call recorder that can be used for FaceTime conversations.
 You can purchase both for US$44.90.